 This is not what deconstruction as a creative principle is focused on.

-We are focused on the vision side of the equation; and our vision is on the primacy and profound dismantling effect of experience; not the particulars of intellectual understanding (a red herring anyway) which allow us to cling to a singular view of reality, a view moreover, which has led us into Kafka’s abyss with no hope of escape.
+We are focused on the vision side of the equation; and our vision is on the primacy and profound dismantling effect of experience; not the particulars of intellectual understanding (a red herring, as already mentioned) which allow us to cling to a singular view of reality, a view, moreover, which has led us into Kafka’s abyss with no hope of escape.
 (We also observe that Kafka himself was ultimately not the pessimist some believe him to be based on his great work, The Trial.
 One need only read his unfinished novel Amerika to see that Kafka was working his way out of the abyss that was part of his earlier work.)

-We believe that by embracing the multiple realities that are a part of actual experience, by disassembling and reassembling those realities through the medium of literature, we can facilitate a changed perspective that will allow people to strike a practical balance between meaningful human activity in the temporal realm (the world that we see with our eyes) and purposeful human activity in the mythic realm (the world that we see with our hearts).
+We believe that by embracing the multiple realities that are a part of actual experience, by disassembling and reassembling those realities through the medium of literature, we can facilitate a changed perspective that will allow people to strike a practical balance between the world they see with their eyes and the world they see with their hearts.

 We reject the either/or zero-sum game of "what does it mean" that the literary world guided by the New Critics and their disciples have been playing since T.S.
 Eliot first “taught” the world how to read his poetry.